 Welcome to Mississippi!
 Meet your leaders and take a two-hour shuttle ride to Natchez where we’ll begin our adventure.
 Enjoy a Sunday brunch and a tour of the famous Stanton Hall Historic Home.
 Take a warm-up ride around the town of Natchez that passes many of Natchez’s classic antebellum mansions.
-Tonight, our group will gather for a welcome reception and dinner at the Guest House Mansion.
+Tonight, our group will gather for a welcome reception and dinner at the Pilot House.

 Follow a gently graded and scenic and winding route north on the Trace for 10 miles.
 Leaving the Trace takes us to Emerald Mound, the second-largest ceremonial mound in the nation built by the Natchez Indians.
 Enjoy lunch at the beautifully restored Cedars Plantation for lunch in the rural town of Church Hill.
 After lunch the route will rejoin the Trace heading back south towards Natchez, passing through Mt.
 Locust.
 Loop back to the southern terminus of the Trace and head back to the Guesthouse Manor.